-Kenn Wagner has been a first violinist with the Atlanta Symphony Orchestra (ASO) since 1994, and also served as Acting Assistant Concertmaster of the ASO for one season.
+Kenn Wagner has been a first violinist with the Atlanta Symphony Orchestra since 1995, and has also served as acting assistant concertmaster of the ASO for one season.

-Mr. Wagner is a graduate of Indiana University (IU), where he trained with Joseph Gingold, the former Concertmaster of the Cleveland Orchestra.
-Before completing his undergraduate degree at IU, Mr. Wagner won a position with the New Jersey Symphony Orchestra after receiving orchestral excerpt coaching from Vernon Summers of the National Symphony Orchestra and William Steck, the former Concertmaster of both the Atlanta and National Symphony Orchestras.
+Kenn is a graduate of Indiana University where he trained with Joseph Gingold, former Concertmaster of the Cleveland Orchestra Before completing his undergraduate degree at Indiana University, Mr. Wagner won a position with the New Jersey Symphony Orchestra, with coaching from Vernon Summers of the National Symphony and former Concertmaster of both Atlanta and National Symphonies, William Steck.

 Kenn is currently on faculty at both Kennesaw State University and Morehouse College.